Riduidel/aadarchi-technology-detector/README.md

 Once this profile is created, developing is as easy as

 1. Load project in your preferred IDE
-2. Run `mvn quarkus:dev -Psettings-tech-trends`
+2. Run `mvn quarkus:dev -Psettings-tech-lab-ingester`
 3. Profit (you can even remote debug the application on port 5005)

 ### Do not develop features without having discussed first with the team